 Canopy shall be designed with structure below the roof deck and no roof penetrations.

-Roof drainage shall be internal roof drains with drainage leaders located in the columns, and routed to a storm drain system.
+Roof drainage shall be internal roof drains with drainage leaders located in the columns and routed to a storm drain system.

 Clearance shall be 14 feet 6 inches.